AIMath-Lab/MathematicalWriting/README.md

 ### **The Golden Circle Framework:**

 > **(WHY)**
-> Start with **why this research matters**.
-Did you solve a fundamental problem?
-Did you fill a gap in the literature?
+> We start with **why this research matters**.
+Did we solve a fundamental problem?
+Did we fill a gap in the literature?
 Why didn't known methods work?
 Why should anyone care?
 >
 > **(HOW)**
-> Explain **how you approached the problem**.
-Did you use a new method, approach, or theoretical framework?
+> Explain **how we approached the problem**.
+Did we use a new method, approach, or theoretical framework?
 >
 > **(WHAT)**
-> Present **what you found**, specific results, data, conclusions, and their significance.
+> Present **what we found**, specific results, data, conclusions, and their significance.

 ![WHY-HOW-WHAT Diagram](FrameworkWHW.png)
 ---